whoisjorge/gulp-workflow/README.md

 ## Usage

-Place everything inside `src/` folder.
-And remember to clean the existing ones by default on this repository.
+Place everything inside `src/` folder, the same way as the default files.

 ### Start a development server